 When you have multiple candidates of similar backgrounds, this future potential can be used to differentiate between them, and since psychometric testing provides you with measurable data, it's easy to compare like for like.

 Also bear in mind that interviews don't always provide a reliable comparison.
-Some interviewees may be overconfident, others extremely anxious.
+Some interviewees may be overconfident, others are extremely anxious.
 With data from psychometric testing at your disposal, you can judge a candidate more objectively.

 They help ensure the right culture fit

 The best employees aren't just right for the job.
-They're also right for the culture you promote as an organisation.
+They're also right for the culture you promote as an organization.
 Finding talented candidates that also share your business values is perhaps one of the most difficult parts of recruitment, and the wrong culture fit often the cause of failed hires.